 The Society shall be a non-profit-making body funding its activities by revenues raised from those activities, as well as by annual membership fees from Member Societies, contributions from Associate Members, donations and other income.

 7.1 Communications within the Society, and between the Society and its Members, shall be in English.
 However, important documents, such as contractual documents, may, upon request to the Executive Secretary by one or more Members, be in either the English, French or German languages.
 Documents to be used in litigation or for other legal purposes in the State in which the seat of the Society is located shall be in a language of that State.

 7.2 Each document appearing in more than one language shall state which language version is definitive.

 In case of a legal dispute, the applicable law shall be that of the State in which the seat of the Society is located.

 9 Changes in this Constitution

-This Constitution may be amended at a General Assembly by a two-thirds vote of the Members present, if at least eight weeks notice is given for the Assembly and for the proposed amendments.
+This Constitution may be amended at a General Assembly by a two-thirds vote of the Members participating in the event, if at least eight weeks’ notice is given for the Assembly and for the proposed amendments.
 Such an Assembly may be either an annual General Assembly or one called for the purpose, either by the Council or by at least six Members of the Society.

 10 Arrangements for dissolving the Society